Paint by Word: Method

 \subsection{Semantic consistency in a region}

 When providing semantic paint, the method of Equation~\ref{eq:plug} is not sufficient, because it does not direct changes specifically towards a user's chosen painted area.
-To focus semantics to one area, we direct the matching network $C$ to attend to only the region of the user's brushstroke instead of the whole image.
+To focus effects on to one area, we direct the matching network $C$ to attend only to the region of the user's brushstroke instead of the whole image.
 This can be done in a straightforward way: given a user-supplied mask $m$, we define a masked semantic similarity model

 Here $x \odot m$ is a projection that zeroes the components of $x$ outside the region of the mask $m$.

 By hiding the regions outside the mask from the semantic similarity model, the masked model $C_{t,m}(x)$ focuses the optimization on the selected region.
 However, in practice we find that this is not enough to direct changes to only a single object.
 Figure~\ref{fig:split-w-effect}(c) shows the effect of optimizing $\argmax_z C_{t,m}(G(z))$ to match a text description in a StyleGAN2~\cite{karras2020analyzing} model.
 Although no gradients pass from $C$ to $G$ outside the masked region, $G$ has a computational structure that links the appearance of objects outside the mask to objects within the mask.